 Leading the way in terms of places to stay is Cancun.
 It’s packed with hotels, restaurants, shopping malls and nightclubs, all inches from amazing white sands.
 Then there’s hip Playa del Carmen, which turns things down just a notch.
 If you’re on the lookout for complete peace and quiet, though, make a beeline for the palm-fringed shores of Playacar and the Riviera Maya.

 Places To Stay In Mexico - Caribbean Coast View all places to stay »

 As resorts go, Playacar is one exclusive number on Mexico’s Mayan Riviera, about an hour’s drive south of Cancun.
 What you’ve got here is a gated community with a select group of hotels and condos.
 The place has its own private beaches and an 18-hole championship golf course – and when you want to get out and about, hip Playa del Carmen is right on the doorstep.

 Riviera Maya doesn’t mess about.
 Set on Mexico’s Yucatán Peninsula, this place has carved itself a big slice of the action with a whopping 30 kilometres of coastline.
 And it’s staked out its territory well, taking in lively Playa del Carmen and quieter Punta Allen as its own.
 Whatever patch you’re on, you’ll get world-class beaches and as many Mayan ruins as you can handle.

-Cancun is a huge personality on the northeast coast of Mexico’s Yucatan Peninsula, taking 4 million visitors comfortably in its stride.
+Cancun is a huge personality on Mexico’s Yucatan Peninsula, taking four million visitors comfortably in its stride.
 The place is packed out with bars, restaurants and mega-clubs, but it’s not just a magnet for the 24-hour party crowd.
-Wrapped all the way round the Hotel Zone, you’ve got a whopping 22-kilometre stretch of sand.
+Wrapped all the way around the Hotel Zone, you’ve got a whopping 22-kilometre stretch of sand.

 Things To Do View all »